EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer3/Readme.txt

    account.
 10) Add an 'API Controller - Empty' named AlbumsController to the Controllers folder and add the ApiDbContext data member, the constructor, and the Post method to it.
 11) Use postman for creating an album with a Post request.
+Remember to add the ArtistId key
+12) Go to azure and create a new container named audiofiles under the storage account from before the same way you created a container called songscover for images
+13) Create a new Helper method called UploadFile
+14) Add an 'API Controller - Empty' named SongsController to the Controllers folder and add the ApiDbContext data member, the constructor, and the Post method to it.
-Remember to add the ArtistId Key
+15) Use postman for creating a song with a Post request.
+Remember to add the ArtistId key, the AlbumId key, the Image key, and the AudioFile key